IKEA Bullying Experiment Promotes Fraud and Fragility

 The solution to bullying is therefore paradoxical.
 If you try to stop people from insulting you, they want to continue.
 If you permit them to insult you, they feel foolish and frustrated and want to stop.

 But what are kids being taught today?
 That insults are so destructive that not only can they hurt people, who are capable of comprehending the nasty words, they can even kill brainless plants that aren't.
-Kids are being taught that the revered Mrs. Roosevelt was wrong – that others can, indeed, make them feel inferior without their consent.
+Kids are being taught that others can, indeed, make them feel inferior without their consent.

 When kids believe the meme that they have no choice but to be hurt by insults, what happens?
 They get terribly upset when insulted.
 And what happens when they get terribly upset?
 They get insulted even more!
 They become victims of relentless verbal bullying.